1. Education

 A virus particle, also known as a virion, is essentially a nucleic acid (DNA or RNA) enclosed in a protein shell or coat.
 Viruses are extremely small, approximately 15 - 25 nanometers in diameter.

-Below are some animations of the lytic life cycle of a bacteriophage.
+Below are animations of the lytic life cycle of a bacteriophage.

 Animation A